The BEST Vegetarian Chili

 - If you are using dried beans and have an Instant Pot, place them in the inner pot.
 Cover with 6 cups water.
 Set the IP to high pressure, 40 minutes.
 After 40 minutes, quick release the valve, remove the inner pot, and set aside.
 (If you don’t have an IP, see notes above.)
 If you are using canned beans, drain and rinse the beans.
 Set aside.

 - In a large pot (7 quarts at least), heat the oil over high heat.
 Add the onions and a pinch of salt.
 Cover the pot, immediately turn heat to low, and let cook for about 5 minutes.
 While the onions cook, stem and seed the peppers.
-Dice the peppers, then add to the pot with the onions.
+Dice the peppers (you should have 4 to 5 cups), then add to the pot with the onions.
 Season with a pinch of salt.
 Stir.
 Return the lid.
-Meanwhile, roughly chop the mushrooms, then add to the pot with the onions and peppers.
+Meanwhile, roughly chop the mushrooms (you should have about 8 cups), then add to the pot with the onions and peppers.
 Season with a pinch of salt, stir, then cover the pot.
 Mince the garlic, then add to the pot with the vegetables.
 Stir to combine.
 Leave the cover off the pot from here on out.

 - Raise the heat to medium.
 Add the tomato paste and stir.
 Add the spices and cook for 1 minute.
-Add the bulgur, crushed tomatoes, minced chipotles plus tablespoon of adobo sauce.
+Add the bulgur or quinoa, crushed tomatoes, minced chipotles plus tablespoon of adobo sauce.
 Drain the beans — it’s OK if some of the liquid remains — and add to the pot.
-Add 6 cups of water.
+Add 4 to 6 cups of water (if your pot is getting very full, start with 4 cups; then add the remaining 2 as needed while it simmers).
 Add the vinegar.

-- Bring to a simmer and let cook slowly, stirring every so often to scrape the bottom of the pot for 45 minutes to an hour or until the liquid has reduced slightly, the bulgur is cooked, and everything tastes good and smoky and spicy.
+- Bring to a simmer over low heat and let it cook slowly, stirring often to scrape the bottom of the pot for 45 minutes to an hour or until the liquid has reduced slightly, the bulgur or quinoa is cooked, and everything tastes good and smoky and spicy.
 Taste.
-Add salt if necessary.
-I usually add a teaspoon of kosher salt.
+Add salt and or more vinegar if necessary.
+I often add a teaspoon (or two) of kosher salt, and I often add another tablespoon or two of vinegar, too.
+Just keep tasting and adjust as needed to taste.

 - Serve, passing cheese, scallions, and sour cream on the side.